KenjiAu-Creator/TECHCareers-Library-Tracker2/README.md

-# ASP.NET Core Pratice - Library Due Date Tracker
+# ASP.NET Core Pratice - Library Due Date Tracker Day 2
 This practice is a part of the TECHCareers Software Developer Program.

 ## Introduction